lekma/mood.mqueue/README.rst

             placed on the queue.
             If omitted or specified as a negative number, the value in ``/proc/sys/fs/mqueue/msgsize_default`` is used.
-            The maximum value allowed is defined in ``/proc/sys/fs/mqueue/msgsize_max``.
+            The maximum value for *msgsize* is defined in ``/proc/sys/fs/mqueue/msgsize_max``.